INN/migration-scripts/README.md

 # What Do These Scripts Do?

-1. `prepare_standaline.sql` will help prevent data collisions during the migration process.
+1. `prepare_standalone.sql` will help prevent data collisions during the migration process.

 If your single WordPress site has 20 users (using user IDs 1-20), and your multisite  has 20 users (also using IDs 1-20), then you'll need to change your single site to use IDs 21-40 before importing.